destinyae/t3rn/README.md

 Each successful compilation of Composable Smart Contracts is immediately available for the network to use.
 The on-chain contracts hosting can be compared with decentralised package manager created by the community of t3rn developers.

-All the newly created code for interoperable programming is automatically shared with other developers to reuse:
+All the newly created code for interoperable programming is automatically shared with other developers for reuse:
 •  projects can easily collaborate by sharing and re-using the business logic
 •  developers can contribute code for free or expect remuneration per usage.
-This opens up a way for developers of earning money for writing the Open Source code.
+This opens up a way for developers to earn money for writing the Open Source code.

 Smart contracts can be written in familiar languages like !ink, Solidity, WebAssembly.
-Existent smart contracts can be uploaded as they are, no rewriting required.
+Existent smart contracts can be uploaded as they are, with no rewriting required.

 [Learn more about writing composable contracts in our SDK.](./client/packages/sdk)